 Homeschool Planner For One Student

-Another type of planbook is one for each student.
-Homeschool Planner: One Student offers an attendance tracker, 180 daily entries for lesson planning, and even report cards for the end of each quarter.
+Another type of planbook is one for each Student.
+Homeschool Planners offer an attendance tracker, have daily entries for lesson planning, and even report cards for the end of each quarter.

 Another resource the teacher might want is a way to track homeschooling activities.
 This could be an online resource like HomeschoolTracker, or he/she could use their planner.
-The teacher may want specific writing utensils for lesson planning, a space of his/her own within the homeschooling space, and a whiteboard or chalkboard.
+The teacher may want specific writing utensils for lesson planning, a space of his/her own within the homeschooling space, a whiteboard or chalkboard, or an interactive whiteboard.
 Keep this in mind when purchasing supplies.

 After the initial set-up of homeschooling, setting a budget is the best way to purchase materials.
 In general, homeschool parents pay between $100-$250 per child a year on supplies.
 Adding in any teacher supplies and resources will make this number increase.